Catalog No. 1148B

 wärt ihr wie ich doch alle feuchtfröhlich u. gescheut.”

-(That was the dwarf Perkeo in Heidelberg castle,
+(There was the dwarf Perkeo in Heidelberg castle,

 small and tiny in stature, but with a huge thirst.